A peptic ulcer is an open sore or raw area in the lining of the stomach or intestine.

 If a peptic ulcer bleeds a lot, an EGD may be needed to stop the bleeding.
-Methods used to stop the bleeding include injecting medicine, or applying metal clips to the ulcer.
-Surgery may be needed if bleeding cannot be stopped with an EGD, or if the ulcer has caused a tear (perforation).
+Methods used to stop the bleeding include:

 Peptic ulcers tend to come back if untreated.
-If you follow your doctor's treatment instructions and take all of your medications as directed, the H. pylori infection will likely be cured and you'll be much less likely to get another ulcer.
+There is a good chance that the H. pylori infection will be cured if you take your medicines and follow your doctor’s treatment advice.
+You will be much less likely to get another ulcer.

 Call your doctor if:

 Avoid aspirin, ibuprofen, naproxen, and other NSAIDs.
 Try acetaminophen instead.
 If you must take such medicines, talk to your doctor first.
 Your doctor may: